 Keep the Brightest Greens in Reserve

-Because our eyes are so highly attuned to green, it can be very effective to hold back and only use it sparingly in areas of importance, such as near the center of interest.
+Because our eyes are so highly attuned to green, it can be highly effective to hold back and only use it sparingly in areas of importance, such as near the center of interest.

-[Ultramarine blue, chromatic black, burnt sienna, cad yellow, yellow ochre, bright red]
+[Ultramarine blue, chromatic black, burnt sienna, cadmium yellow, yellow ochre, bright red]

 At this location I searched for a long time to find something that wasn't overwhelmingly green (I'm not always so fortunate).
 I toned down the chroma of the long grass in the foreground and only used bright green in a horizontal stripe in the middle ground.

 In this instance some yellow might have worked equally as well as the bright green.
 You can often substitute one for the other.

 Out-of-the-tube greens often work best in the foreground.
 The reason is that it supports the idea that the intensity of colors falls off as things recede into the distance.
 It's the reverse of atmospheric perspective in distant objects.